 - Do not force the enema tip into the rectum.
-This can cause injury.
+This may cause injury.

-- Squeeze the bottle until nearly all the liquid is gone.
+- Squeeze the bottle until nearly all of the liquid is gone, unless directed otherwise by your doctor or the dosing instructions on the package labeling.
 It is not necessary to empty the bottle completely.
-It contains more liquid than needed.

 Ask your health care provider any questions you may have about how to use Fleet enema.